dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 * Newer models than listed here will already natively support UEFI Windows through Boot Camp

-For Mac Pro and Xserve users, please be aware that Windows has troubles with automatic installation, so please refer to cdf's guide on manual installation:
+For MacPro4,1/5,1 and Xserve3,1 users, please be aware that Windows has troubles with automatic installation, so please refer to cdf's guide on manual installation:

 * [cdf's Mac Pro Thread](https://forums.macrumors.com/threads/opencore-on-the-mac-pro.2207814/)